johanley/postscript-notes/README.md

 <em>"[The] names that represent operators are not reserved by the language.
 A PostScript program may change the meanings of operator names."</em>
 (Red Book, page 23).

-<P>The generic name for everything in the language is an *object* (not in the sense of object-oriented programming!).
+<P>The generic name for everything in the language is an *object*, but this is not meant in the same sense as object-oriented programming.

 The interpreter executes a series of objects.
 An object has:
 * a type: boolean, integer, real, name, operator (*simple*); string, array,dictionary, file (*composite*)
-* attributes: literal or executable; access control (read, execute, both); type, length (for composite objects)
+* attributes: literal or executable; access control (read, execute, both); length (for composite objects)
 * a value

 If an object is executable, executing the object depends on its type: